hashbangcode/hashbangcode_views_examples/README.md

 title fields.
 - A date range filter, which allows for time offsets to be added.
 - A taxonomy tag filter, as a select list.
-- The ability to sort the view by date created, title, or published status.
+- The ability to sort the View by date created, title, or published status.

-The views ajax mode is enabled so that the view updates without reloading the page.
+The Views ajax mode is enabled so that the page updates without reloading the page.

 - Path /example-exposed-form

 ## Bulk Operations

-This view shows how to create a bulk operations form in views.
+This View shows how to create a bulk operations form in Views.

 - Path /example-bulk-operations

 ## Advanced

-A view to show some of the advanced settings in action, like time based query caching, aggregation, distinct, ajax display, and other query settings.
+A View to show some of the advanced settings in action, like time based query caching, aggregation, distinct, ajax display, and other query settings.

-To make use of the views tags a hook called `hashbangcode_views_examples_query_hashbangcode_query_tag_alter` has been created that will hide node 1.
+To make use of the Views tags a hook called `hashbangcode_views_examples_query_hashbangcode_query_tag_alter` has been created that will hide node 1.

 - Path /example-advanced-page

+# Contributing

+If you want to contribute to this module or add extra examples then please do.
+The [Features](https://www.drupal.org/project/features) module was used to export the View configurations, which makes generating the configuration easy.